 - Under Member Areas, hover over the appropriate member area and click to open Member area settings.

 - In the General tab, click Delete member area.

 Note: Deleted member areas and the memberships to them can’t be restored.

 - All existing memberships are canceled and members receive your cancellation email, notifying them of this change.

-- Future charges of recurring membership fees are canceled.
+- Future charges of recurring subscription memberships are canceled.

-- Members can still log into their customer accounts, but they won’t see the member navigation or links to member areas from the Memberships section of their customer accounts panel.
+- Members can still log into their customer accounts, but member navigation and links to member areas won't appear in the Memberships section of their customer accounts panel.